 Each student must have a seminary-issued identification card in order to check out library material.
 Books will normally circulate to MTS students for a four week period and may be renewed for a similar period if the book has not been requested by another borrower.
-Doctor of Ministry students may check out books for a six-month period, but may not check out more than 30 books at a time.
-Permission must be granted by the Library Director for a D.Min. student to renew any items, or to request more than 30 books.
+Doctor of Ministry students may check out books for a six-month period.
 Non-student users will be limited to three books, with a check-out period of two weeks and one renewal.
 Prior to the due date, library materials may be renewed through the Internet using assigned PIN numbers, or by phoning the library circulation desk.
 Reserve materials circulate for the period of time designated by the instructor.
 Students should pay careful attention to the due date when checking out reserve materials and should cooperate with their classmates in the use of these materials.